lordzeroMS/doctag/README.md

 -- --------------------------------------------------------

 --
--- Tabellenstruktur für Tabelle `fileToKeywordMap`
+-- table structure for table `fileToKeywordMap`
 --

 CREATE TABLE IF NOT EXISTS `fileToKeywordMap` (